uio-bmi/ligo/docs_source/quickstart.rst

 .. code-block:: console

-  ligo quickstart_receptor.yaml qickstart_output_receptor
+  ligo quickstart_receptor.yaml quickstart_output_receptor

-All results will be located in qickstart_output_receptor.
-Note that the output folder (qickstart_output_receptor) should not exist prior to the run.
+All results will be located in quickstart_output_receptor.
+Note that the output folder (quickstart_output_receptor) should not exist prior to the run.

 Step 3: Understanding the output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The simulated dataset is located under qickstart_output_receptor/inst1/exported_dataset/airr/batch1.tsv.
+The simulated dataset is located under quickstart_output_receptor/inst1/exported_dataset/airr/batch1.tsv.
 In the output, each row represent one AIR.

 Some of the columns are shown in the table below: